Bridges to the Baccalaureate

 What is Bridges to the Baccalaureate?

-Bridges to the Baccalaureate is a new, comprehensive academic support and guidance
+Bridges to the Baccalaureate is a comprehensive academic support and guidance program

-program between Allan Hancock College (AHC) and California Polytechnic State University,
+between Allan Hancock College (AHC) and California Polytechnic State University, San

-San Luis Obispo (Cal Poly) for underrepresented minority students who wish to transfer
+Luis Obispo (Cal Poly) for students from underrepresented demographic groups who wish

-to a four-year university and pursue careers in the biomedical or behavioral sciences.
+to transfer to a four-year university and pursue careers in the biomedical or behavioral

 Bridges Scholars will have the opportunity to enroll in: